rodkamp/cc/readme.md

 ## Running the Examples

 In one terminal window run:
+    start ActiveMQ

+In three terminal windows run the 3 Managers

-    java -cp target/amqp-example-0.1-SNAPSHOT.jar example.Listener
+    java -cp target/cc-solution-0.1-SNAPSHOT.jar com.gang.cc.Manager

-In another terminal window run:
+In another terminal window run the Publisher:

-    java -cp target/amqp-example-0.1-SNAPSHOT.jar example.Publisher
+    java -cp target/cc-solution-0.1-SNAPSHOT.jar com.gang.cc.Publisher

-You can control to which AMQP server the examples try to connect to by setting the following environment variables:

-* `ACTIVEMQ_HOST`
-* `ACTIVEMQ_PORT`
-* `ACTIVEMQ_USER`
-* `ACTIVEMQ_PASSWORD`
+## TODO:
+due to time limitation, the followings have not been fully implemented:
+1. check whether manager a manager has ideal worker;  (learn whether ExecutorService can check ideal thread OR manage a thread safe integer to represent whether there are ideal workers;
+2. stop the Publisher and Managers gracefully;
+3. exception handling and logging;
+4. javadoc;
+5. unit test;